lluisalemanypuig/TodoListManager/README.md

 ## Languages

-It is our intention to translate this software into as many as we can.
-So far, TodoListManager has been translated into:
+It is our intention to translate this software into as many languages as we can.
+TodoListManager has been translated into:

-- Catalan (29th October 2019) *only interface*
+- Catalan (29th October 2019 -- only interface)

 ## Execute